 - 20.3.1 An accident is unplanned and uncontrolled event that could or did result in results in an injury to persons.
 This includes non-consensual physical violence to a person at work. - 20.3.2 A near miss is an accident in which injury or significant damage is fortuitously avoided but could have occurred.
-Tripping on a protruding paving stone is a near miss if you avoid falling and hurting yourself, but evidently is an injury accident if you fall and injury yourself.
-Note: Reporting of near miss is important because it could result in an accident being prevented in the future. - 20.3.3 A dangerous occurrence is an occurrence which arises out of or in connection with work and is of a class specified in Schedule 2 of RIDDOR. - 20.3.4 A major injury means an injury or condition specified in Schedule 1 of RIDDOR. - 20.4 Reporting Procedure - 20.4.1 Accidents, Dangerous Occurrences and Near Misses are to be reported to the Chief Executive at the earliest opportunity.
-A report should be completed by anyone involved in the incident, including a First Aider and any prime witness. - 20.4.4 In the case of a severe accident, Dangerous Occurrence or near miss that has serious implications, or loss of life, the University Site Stewards (01962 827666) and Union Chief Executive (07748 966006) must be contacted by phone without delay. - 20.5 Reporting of Diseases and Dangerous Occurrences Regulations (RIDDOR) 1995 - 20.5.1 There is a statutory duty to report the following notifiable events: - Over seven day absences of employees injured at work - Major Injuries of employees - Fatalities - Accident that results in a person not at work being taken to a hospital for treatment of an injury caused by anyone working. - Dangerous Occurrences as defined by the Health and Safety Executive (HSE) - 20.5.2 A detailed interpretation of the above terms including the list of Major Injuries and Dangerous Occurrences are available on the HSE website.
+Tripping on a protruding paving stone is a near miss if you avoid falling and hurting yourself, but

+- evidently is an injury accident if you fall and injury yourself.
+Note: Reporting of near miss is important because it could result in an accident being prevented in the future. - 20.3.3 A dangerous occurrence is an occurrence which arises out of or in connection with work and is of a class specified in Schedule 2 of RIDDOR. - 20.3.4 A major injury means an injury or condition specified in Schedule 1 of RIDDOR. - 20.4 Reporting Procedure - 20.4.1 Accidents, Dangerous Occurrences and Near Misses are to be reported to the General Manager at the earliest opportunity.
+A report should be completed by anyone involved in the incident, including a First Aider and any prime witness. - 20.4.4 In the case of a severe accident, Dangerous Occurrence or near miss that has serious implications, or loss of life, the University Site Stewards (01962 827666) and Union General Manager (07748 966006) must be contacted by phone without delay. - 20.5 Reporting of Diseases and Dangerous Occurrences Regulations (RIDDOR) 1995 - 20.5.1 There is a statutory duty to report the following notifiable events: - Over seven day absences of employees injured at work - Major Injuries of employees - Fatalities - Accident that results in a person not at work being taken to a hospital for treatment of an injury caused by anyone working. - Dangerous Occurrences as defined by the Health and Safety Executive (HSE) - 20.5.2 A detailed interpretation of the above terms including the list of Major Injuries and Dangerous Occurrences are available on the HSE website. - 20.5.3 The reporting of notifiable events is required to be made by the quickest practicable means and then in writing within ten days to the HSE.
+The University of Winchester Safety Manager routinely communicates accidents reports to the HSE.